Pure connection formalism for gravity: Feynman rules and the graviton-graviton scattering: LSZ reduction and the Minkowski limit

 The above prescription is guaranteed to reproduce the correct leading order $M$-dependence.
 Thus, it is only consistent if the answers one gets turn out to have non-zero limit as $M\to 0$, i.e. if all the factors of $M$ cancel out from the end result.
-If this does not happen this means that the quantity computed does not have a well-defined Minkowski limit, and only makes sense in the full theory in de Sitter space.
+Below we will see that this is the case for the graviton-graviton amplitudes.